 What “Email Regularly” Actually Means

-Regularly newsletter does not mean daily.
+A regular newsletter does not mean daily.
 Consistency matters more than frequency for email deliverability.

 A consistent weekly email will always beat a chaotic “I email five times this week, then vanish for a month,” because you’re building a sending history with stable behavior.
-You’re also building a relationship rhythm with subscribers so your name stays familiar.
+You’re also building a relationship rhythm with subscribers, so your name stays familiar and top of mind for when they need help with the problem you solve.
+Sudden spikes in sending are when problems arise with deliverability.

 Email Marketing Non-Negotiables That Support Deliverability

 Email consistency helps with a large percentage of deliverability problems, but it’s not the only lever you can pull to help.
+If your technical foundation is messy, you can email every week and still end up in the spam folder.

 Authenticate your domain (SPF, DKIM, DMARC)

-If you’re sending “bulk” mail (basically, if you’re trying to sell something from emails, consider yourself bulk,) you need three records on your domain to authenticate it.
+Authentication is how you prove your emails are actually coming from you, not someone spoofing your domain.
+If you’re sending “bulk” mail (basically, if you’re trying to sell something from emails, consider yourself bulk), you need these three records on your domain to authenticate it.

 Make unsubscribing easy (one-click expectations)

-Your email service provider (ESP) should make it easy to implement one-click unsubscribe, but don’t try to fake the system and hide your unsubscribe links with fonts that blend in with your newsletter background.
+Your email service provider (ESP) should make it easy to implement one-click unsubscribe, but don’t try to cheat the system and hide your unsubscribe links with fonts that blend in with your newsletter background.
 Not only is this an accessibility issue, but you also want someone to unsubscribe if they no longer want your emails.

-I know unsubscribes sting.
-But fighting unsubscribes makes deliverability worse, not better.
+I know unsubscribes sting, but fighting unsubscribes makes deliverability worse, not better.
 If someone doesn’t want your emails anymore, the best outcome is that they unsubscribe.

 Keep spam complaints low

-That’s why you don’t want to keep emailing people who don’t want to hear from you, who’ve gone cold, and clean them off your list and make it easy for people to unsubscribe so you don’t get marked as spam.
+Google has a threshold used in its bulk sender ecosystem: keep user-reported spam rates below 0.3%.
+That’s why you don’t want to keep emailing people who don’t want to hear from you or have gone cold.
+You need to clean them off your list and make it easy for people to unsubscribe so you don’t get marked as spam.

 How to Email More Without Annoying Your List

+If you’re scared to email regularly because you think people will hate you, here’s the easy fix: make your emails worth opening.
 Value-filled emails don’t mean “never mention your offer.”
 Value means your emails give them something useful or enjoyable and make your subscribers think, “Oh, she gets me!”

 Examples of emails that build trust: